SAP-samples/abap-platform-rap-workshops/rap1xx/rap110/README.md

 ## 📋 Requirements for attending this workshop
 [^Top of page](#)

-> You need the latest version of ABAP Development Tools in Eclipse (ADT) on your laptop or PC as well as the access to an appropriate ABAP system - e.g. SAP BTP ABAP Environment or SAP S/4HANA 2022 or higher - to perform the practical exercises of this workshop.
+> You need the latest version of ABAP Development Tools in Eclipse (ADT) on your laptop or PC as well as the access to an appropriate ABAP system to perform the practical exercises of this workshop.

 <details>